AbhinandAK350/SeekhoJikan/README.md

 This app uses the public [Jikan API](https://jikan.moe/) to fetch anime data.
 The following endpoints are used:

-- `GET /v4/top/anime`: Fetches the top anime series.
+- `GET /v4/top/anime`: Fetches a paginated list of the top anime series.
 - `GET /v4/anime/{id}`: Fetches detailed information for a specific anime.

 ## 🛑 Known Limitations